Learning the Fundamentals in Polymer Clay – What You Should Know

 Cindy,

-I have been a member for well over a year and only just recently purchased the Beginners Course.
+I have been a member of your Polymer Clay Video Library for well over a year, and only just recently purchased the Beginners Course.
 It is worth every penny and I should have purchased it sooner.
 I have taken quite a few PC classes at the local craft stores and paid $20.00 a lesson and did not learn half of what I learned with your course.
 Each video teaches me some thing I did not know before!
-At the craft store we would spend about 2 hours being instructed and then when I went home I would not remember half of what I was taught because I was too busy following instructions and couldn't take notes.
+At the craft store we would spend about 2 hours being instructed and then when I went home I would not remember half of what I was taught because I was too busy following instructions and couldn’t take notes.
 With your course I can take my time and watch it over and over whenever I want and it is like you are teaching only me and concentrating on me alone instead of 4 or 5 people.
 I love it!!
 Thanks so much for the time and energy you put into your work!
 I enjoy everything you do!

 Loved your course and as it was mentioned there is 24/7 availablity.
 I've paid for quite a few classes in different mediums and yes, after a few days I've forgotten many important details and forget about trying to read my scribbled notes (I can't even make out my handwriting!).
 More importantly, Cindy, is that I feel, as I'm sure everyone else does, that you are a friend, always helping when help is requested.
 For all of this, this course and subsequent membership in your monthly videos is: PRICELESS!!!